odu-cs432-websci/public/fall21/syllabus.md

   * many homework assignments will have extra credit opportunities
 * All work must be your own.
 You may use resources on the Internet for reference, but you must not copy large sections of code.
 If you use online resources, you must cite your sources (including URL).
 Group work on HW assignments is not acceptable.

-*There is no mid-term or final exam*
+*There is no mid-term or final exam.*

 ### Grading Scale